TIBCOSoftware/snappydata/docs/GettingStarted.md

 	* Support declarative stream processing in SQL

-* **Optimizing Spark application execution times**: Our goal is to eliminate the need for yet another external store (e.g., a KV store) for Spark applications.
+* **Optimizing Spark application execution times**: Our goal is to eliminate the need for yet another external store (for example, a KV store) for Spark applications.
 With a deeply integrated store, SnappyData improves overall performance by minimizing network traffic and serialization costs.
 In addition, by promoting collocated schema designs (tables and streams) where related data is collocated in the same process space, SnappyData eliminates the need for shuffling altogether in several scenarios.

 * **Synopsis Data Engine support built into Spark**: The SnappyData Synopsis Data Engine (SDE) offers a novel and scalable system to analyze large data sets.
 SDE uses statistical sampling techniques and probabilistic data structures to answer analytic queries with sub-second latency.
 There is no need to store or process the entire data set.
 The approach trades off query accuracy for fast response time. <br>The SDE engine enables you to: